mv2devnul/taglib/README.md

 Currently reads MP3/MP4/FLAC audio files.

-Runs (in single-thread mode) under CCL, SBCL, CLISP, and ABCL
+Runs (in single-thread mode) under CCL, SBCL, CLISP, and ABCL.
 Note: my primary Lisp variant is CCL, so it's the most tested; however, this code should run on any Lisp that is supported by FLEXI-STREAMS